SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/cloudflare.md

 <img src={useBaseUrl('img/integrations/saas-cloud/Cloudflare-Snapshot.png')} alt="Cloudflare dashboards" />

 ### Reliability

-**Cloudflare - Reliability Dashboard** provides insights on the availability of your websites and applications.
+The **Cloudflare - Reliability** dashboard provides insights on the availability of your websites and applications.
 Metrics include origin response error ratio, origin response status over time, percentage of 3xx/4xx/5xx errors over time, and more.

 Use this dashboard to: